 Zach dropped out of high school after his freshman year to work in the technology industry and had over 5 million people using his software by the time he turned 17.
 He founded Hack Club to build the program he wish he had in high school and has been awarded the Thiel Fellowship and Forbes 30 Under 30 for his work.

 Mingjie leads a local club at Wootton High School in Rockville, Maryland.
-Aside from trying to engage more students into the world of hacking, he also cares about building a unique public identity for Hack Club.
+Aside from engaging more students into the world of hacking, he also cares about building a unique public identity for Hack Club.

 Athul leads some of the largest Hack Clubs in India.
 After graduating from high school, he joined as the Regional Manager in India, where he actively leads over a dozen clubs.